 exit

-To download latest distribution of CoOp application, visit the link https://parivrajaka.in/category/coop/
+To download latest distribution of SCHOOL application, visit the link https://parivrajaka.in/category/school/

 Copy the downloaded application to webapps directory of Tomcat installation, by using the following command: